Dietetics Master of Professional Studies (MPS)

 NUTR 6067: Clinical Decision-Making in Nutrition (3 credits | offered spring)

-Core Statistics Selective (3-4 credits)
+Core Statistics Selective (3 credits minimum)

 PUBH 6414: Biostatistical Literacy (3 credits | offered fall and spring)